F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 AWS CloudWatch Metrics
 ``````````````````````
-.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for CloudWatch Metrics is available in Telemetry Streaming 1.14 and later.

 Telemetry Streaming 1.14 introduced support for AWS CloudWatch Metrics.
 To specify CloudWatch Metrics, use the new **dataType** property with a value of **metrics** as shown in the example.

 Notes for CloudWatch Metrics: